AI Product Design Engineering

 Tony Caraballo ·

-There is a scene in the DVD commentary for Armageddon where Ben Affleck asks Michael Bay a simple question: why is it easier to teach oil drillers to become astronauts than to teach astronauts to become oil drillers?
+There’s a scene in the DVD commentary for Armageddon where Ben Affleck asks Michael Bay a simple question: why is it easier to teach oil drillers to become astronauts than to teach astronauts to become oil drillers?

-Why This Is Not a Simple Answer
+Why This Isn’t a Simple Answer

-The oil drillers made it to space in the movie.
-But they still needed NASA.
+The oil drillers made it to space in the movie, but they still needed NASA.

 What This Means for Product Teams Right Now